moathf123/Fetch-Exercise/README.md

 # Fetch-Exercise

-Hello Fetch Rewarding Evaluating team.
+## Hello Fetch Rewarding Evaluating team.

-1. there is one main activity that holds fragment navigation with just one fragment
+### 1. there is one main activity that holds fragment navigation with just one fragment

-2.in the network package there are two files one to as model and the other one used to connect to network and fetch the data using retrofit and moshi for pasring Json
+### 2.in the network package
+      there are two files one to as model and the other one used to connect to network and fetch the data using retrofit and moshi for pasring Json

-3.in the hiring list package there are 3 files
+### 3.in the hiring list package there are 3 files
-  3.a hiring adapter for recycler view where i used list adpater 3.b hiring list fragment for binding and view model observer 3.c hiring list view model where i used coroutine and sort the list
+    a hiring adapter for recycler view where i used list adpater b hiring list fragment for binding and view model observer c hiring list view model where i used coroutine and sort the list

-depedinceis used are as follow
+### depedinceis used are as follow

     // Navigation
     implementation "android.arch.navigation:navigation-fragment-ktx:$version_navigation"